Updated March 2023

 Download a PDF copy of this Fact sheet: Enrolled nurse standards for practice (175 KB,PDF)

 The Nursing and Midwifery Board of Australia (NMBA) undertakes functions as set by the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
 The NMBA regulates the practice of nursing and midwifery in Australia, and one of its key roles is to protect the public.
-The NMBA does this by developing registration standards, professional codes, guidelines and standards for practice which together establish the requirements for the professional and safe practice of nurses and midwives in Australia.
+The NMBA does this by developing standards, codes and guidelines which together establish the requirements of the professional practice framework for the professional and safe practice of nurses and midwives in Australia.

 The Enrolled nurse standards for practice are the core practice standards that provide the framework for assessing EN practice.
 The standards:

-The standards have been developed following an extensive literature review, a survey of ENs, interviews with ENs, observations of ENs in practice, and consultation with consumers and other key stakeholders including education providers.
+The standards have been developed following an extensive literature review, a survey of ENs, interviews with ENs, observations of ENs in practice, and consultation with consumers and other stakeholders including education providers.

 Research suggested that confusion existed between the use of the term ‘competency based assessment’ in the vocational education and training (VET) sector and use of the term ‘competency’ in other settings.

 The standards provide clarity about supervision, delegation and role relationships, including:

 The standards have the following domains:

 Direct supervision is when the supervisor is physically present at all times and personally observes, works with, guides and directs the person who is being supervised.

 Indirect supervision is when the supervisor works in the same facility or organisation as the supervised person but does not constantly observe their activities.
 The supervisor must be available for reasonable access.
 What is reasonable will depend on the context, the needs of the person receiving care and the needs of the person who is being supervised.